warlof/seat-teamspeak/README.md

 Access is granted through the `Access Management` section.

 Click on `Settings` and then click on `Schedule`.
-Add `teamspeak:users:invite` and `teamspeak:users:kick` (recommended every 5 minutes).
+Add `teamspeak:user:policy` (recommended every 30 minutes).

-Good luck, and Happy Hunting!!  o7
+Good luck, and Happy Hunting !  o7